 Conferences & Talks

-This paper describes an emerging water treatment technology for removal of suspended particles, including oil emulsions, bio organisms, and floc from source waters.
-Dissolved contaminants may be precipitated or adsorbed prior to removal.
-This novel technology operates purely by fluid dynamics, without the need for a filtration barrier.
-It uses centrifugal force to create transverse flow patterns in a curved channel to separate a suspension of particles into a waste stream and a clear effluent stream.
+This is an emerging water treatment technology for removal of suspended particles, including oil droplets, from source waters.
+It operates purely by fluid dynamics without the need for a physical barrier.
+This novel technology uses centrifugal force to create transverse flow patterns in a curved channel to separate a suspension of particles into two streams: one concentrated in particles, and the other devoid of particles.
 Unlike existing hydrocyclones and centrifuges, which require particles in the suspension to have a different density from the liquid medium, this technology can also address neutrally buoyant suspensions.
-Benefits include no moving parts, low energy, high scalability, small footprint, continuous-flow operation, high modularity in construction, and low cost in materials and TCO.
-Results for efficient removal of oil from water, dissolved hydrocarbon, scaling agents, dissolved silica, and algae are discussed.
+Both exit streams are accessible to continuous flow post processing, which allows the operation of the system in either clarification or concentration mode.
+Added benefits include no moving parts, low energy, high scalability, minimal footprint, continuous-flow operation, high modularity in construction, and low cost in materials and TCO.

 upcoming events view all